-It’s no mean feat for a player to go through a gruelling NRL campaign without missing a game – as emphasised by the fact no Warriors players have played all 21 games so far this season.
+It’s no mean feat for a player to go through a gruelling NRL campaign without missing a game – as emphasised by the fact only Leeson Ah Mau appeared in all 24 games for the Warriors in 2019.

 TWL TOP 10 – MOST CONSECUTIVE GAMES BY A WARRIORS PLAYER

 Former Cowboys utility Fien joined the Warriors in 2005 and played 21 games or more in his first four seasons at the club.
 After an injury-interrupted finish to ’06, the Queensland Origin rep played his last 62 games for the club in succession – despite frequently bouncing around the team sheet at hooker, five-eighth, halfback and the bench.
 Fien, who played 21 Tests for New Zealand, made a mid-season switch to St George Illawarra in 2009 and won a grand final with the Dragons a year later, eventually retiring with 276 NRL games to his credit.

 9. Sam Rapira – 66 games (2006-09)

 Hamilton product Rapira made his NRL debut midway through 2006 at the tender age of 19, becoming a regular interchange fixture towards the end of the season.
 The bruising front-rower played every game of the Warriors’ 2007-08 campaigns – including five finals matches – before sitting out a clash with the Dragons in 2009, the only game he missed that season.
 A 13-Test Kiwi (2007-11), Rapira played 173 games for the Warriors – equal-sixth on the club’s all-time appearances register by the time he headed to Super League club Huddersfield at the end of 2015.